metartc/metaRTC/README.en.md

 ## The difference between MetaRTC and Google Webrtc
 advantage:

-MetaRTC compilation is simple
+1.MetaRTC compilation is simple
 Webrtc compilation is difficult, requires scientific Internet access, and warehouses dozens of G. And metatc on station B has a complete compilation tutorial and video small size
-webrtc is developed using c++ and is bulky and not suitable for embedding. metartc is mostly developed in the c language and is inherently suitable for embedding. easy to re-develop
+2.webrtc is developed using c++ and is bulky and not suitable for embedding. metartc is mostly developed in the c language and is inherently suitable for embedding. easy to re-develop
-webrtc is developed by google, the amount of code is large, and the secondary development is difficult. the amount of meta code is small, the difficulty of secondary development is small, and there is a complete community of chinese people. create a chinese ecology
+3.webrtc is developed by google, the amount of code is large, and the secondary development is difficult. the amount of meta code is small, the difficulty of secondary development is small, and there is a complete community of chinese people.
+4.create a chinese ecology
-webrtc is p2p, there is no server side, and the open source server side, various, high learning costs, developers often struggle to use that webrtc open source service. metartc recommends using srs yang to set up a big guy open source server (written by the chinese), of course, if you have your own streaming media server also support docking. more open
+ webrtc is p2p, there is no server side, and the open source server side, various, high learning costs, developers often struggle to use that webrtc open source service. metartc recommends using srs yang to set up a big guy open source server (written by the chinese), of course, if you have your own streaming media server also support docking.
+5.more open
-metartc is more localized, has independent development rights, the required functions and suggestions can be mentioned issue, and iterative metartc will be updated according to the developer's suggestions complete solutions available
+metartc is more localized, has independent development rights, the required functions and suggestions can be mentioned issue, and iterative metartc will be updated according to the developer's suggestions
+6.complete solutions available
 Metartc provides a full set of solutions, such as developers want to use H265, and SRS does not support 265, we extend H265 support on SRS to provide a complete solution from the client to the server
 7. more controllable